ttgump/spaVAE/README.md

 # spaVAE
 SpaVAE, spaPeakVAE and spaMultiVAE are dependency-aware deep generative models for multitasking analysis of spatial genomics data.
-The spaVAE model (**a**) optimizes the parameters of a deep neural network to approximate the distributions that underlie the SRT data and introduces a Gaussian process (GP) prior to explicitly capture spatial correlations among spots.
+The spaVAE model (**a**) optimizes the parameters of a deep neural network to approximate the distributions that underlie the spatially resolved transcriptomics (SRT) data and introduces a Gaussian process (GP) prior to explicitly capture spatial correlations among spots.
 As a result, we can use spaVAE for various analyses, including dimensionality reduction, visualization, clustering, batch integration, denoising, differential expression, spatial imputation, and  resolution enhancement.
 SpaPeakVAE (**a**) is a variant model of spaVAE, which characterizes spatial ATAC-seq binary data.
 SpaMultiVAE (**b**) is based on spaVAE, which characterizes spatial multi-omics data that profiles gene expression and surface protein intensity simultaneously.
 SpaLDVAE (**c**) is spaVAE with a linear decoder, and can be used for detecting spatial variable genes and peaks.

 Diagram of spaVAE (**a**), spaPeakVAE (**a**), spaMultiVAE (**b**), and spaLDVAE (**c**) networks:
 ![alt text](https://github.com/ttgump/spaVAE/blob/main/network.png?raw=True)